astorm/pestle/docs/pestle-library.md

     }
 ```

-Run the above program, and you've expect output similar to this
+If you ran the above program you would expect output similar to this

     $ pestle.phar some-command Hello World "You are Great"
     Hello